wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.2.4 =
+* The requirement for users to confirm their email address is now optional.
+  When turned off users only need to enter their email address once.
-= 4.2.3 =
+* Added Arabic translation thanks to [Omar AlQabandi](http://www.PlusOmar.com "Omar AlQabandi") = 4.2.3 =
 * Added ability to specify multiple recipient email addresses
 * Fix settings gui - there was a problem enabling 'From' Address option when javascript is not enabled.